nogibjj/Final_Group_Project/readme.md

 ### Requirements
 Your team project should include the following:

-* Microservice
+√ Microservice

 Build a microservice that interfaces with a data pipeline.
 You can choose Python or Rust for development.
 The microservice should include logging and be containerized using the Distroless Docker image.
-A Dockerfile must be included in your repository.
+A Dockerfile must be included in your repository. (fastAPI: web framework used to build APIs;need to improve the ui design of the website)

 * Load Test